-In summary, we observe an out-of-plane dielectric anomaly in α -RuCl3 which appears to be closely associated with inhomogeneously distributed stacking faults.
-This dielectric anomaly is a signature of a possible glassy state of local electric polarizations, which is evidenced by its strong frequency dependence and sizable dissipations.
+In summary, we observe an out-of-plane dielectric anomaly in $\alpha$ -RuCl3 which appears to be closely associated with inhomogeneously distributed stacking faults.
+This dielectric anomaly is a signature of a possible glassy state of local electric polarizations, which is evidenced by its strong frequency dependency and sizable dissipations.
 Immunity to strong external in-plane magnetic fields of this glassy state points to a structural origin instead of a magnetic root.
-Details of the magnetic phase diagram, including the domain repopulation, the field-induced intermediate state (field applied perpendicular to the Ru-Ru bonds), and the transition between AF ordered and disordered phases, were successfully mapped out using dielectric and magnetodielectric probing.
-The dielectric probing may thus serve as a promising tool for detecting stacking faults and studying the magnetic properties of α -RuCl3 thin-film devices when bulk measurements are not accessible.
+Details of the magnetic phase diagram, including the domain repopulation, the fieldinduced intermediate (field applied perpendicular to the Ru-Ru bonds) and the transition between AF ordered and disordered phases, were successfully mapped out using dielectric and magnetodielectric probing.
+The dielectric probing may thus serve as a promising tool for detecting stacking faults and studying the magnetic properties of $\alpha$ -RuCl3 thin film devices when bulk measurements are not accessible.
 Our findings also suggest that the ground state is rather fragile against structural perturbations both in the magnetic and electric channels.
-Further efforts are needed to overcome this difficulty and to eventually manipulate the novel Kitaev physics in α -RuCl3-based devices.
+Further efforts are needed to overcome this difficulty and to eventually manipulate the novel Kitaev physics in $\alpha$ -RuCl3 based devices.